-Lottie started working with us in June 2019 and has been combining her full-time job with a part-time veterinary nursing top-up degree at Myerscough College.
+Lottie started working with us at Veterinary Vision in June 2019 and has been combining her full-time job with a part-time veterinary nursing top-up degree at Myerscough College.

 The award is named in memory of Dr Lorraine Allan, Myerscough’s former head of equine, farriery and veterinary nursing, who died last year.

 The citation from Alison Robinson, chief executive and principal at Myerscough, praised Lottie for being a role model to all RVNs who wished to advance their careers academically and for her “exceptional” dissertation, which looked into the utilisation of RVNs.

 “I wasn’t expecting the award at all.
 When it arrived in the post, I didn’t realise what it was – my mum had to tell me!

 “Veterinary nursing was always something I wanted to do.
 What we do at Veterinary Vision is very specialised, so I have had a lot to learn.
 You are using a lot of the skills you have learned every day.